 I will tell you from the get-go that I was very impressed with the quality of the meat – both the pork and the beef, and that I not only recommend these products but that I am adding them to my home food stores.
 Read on to learn more about why I enjoyed these products and what you should expect from each.

 2018 Update: Wertz has recently updated their inventory and packages, so we have updated the article accordingly.
-Be sure to check this page for a listing of the various Beef, Pork, and Variety packages.

 1. Wertz’s Home Grown Beef